 House prices aren’t far below London, but there are some amazing properties to compensate.
 Despite the prices, this region is a good option for setting up a business because of the connections to London and Europe.
 It’s also the best area for the most “authentic” English experience.

 If you want to be by the sea, the choice is great.
-Brighton has the best connection with London and is a very trendy and fashionable place.
+Brighton has the best connection with London and is a fashionable place.

-An hour train ride from Brighton is Eastbourne, a popular seaside town where properties are more affordable than in Brighton.
-It has a wonderful town centre and a fantastic seafront that stretches for over 4 km.
+An hour’s train ride from Brighton is Eastbourne, a popular seaside town with more affordable properties than in Brighton.
+It has a wonderful town centre and a fantastic seafront stretching over 4 km.

 Hastings is one of the cheapest places in the region while still being relatively close to London (90 minutes by train).